jsal13/blog/md/elasticsearch-tutorial-02.md

 > a vector (an array of numbers) that represents real-world objects such as words, sentences, images or videos.

 There'll no doubt be some examples soon if you haven't seen this kind of thing before.
-One cool thing you can do with embeddings is define and then calculate **distances** between them.
-This is done in a similar way as you might do in school:
+One cool thing you can do with embeddings is define and then calculate **distances** between them:

 $$
 \begin{array}{ll}